VaseOS/VaseX/README.md

 > Assumes x86_64 UEFI.

-Setups FDE with GRUB2 LUKS2 (PKBF2) on LVM or no-LVM.
+Setups FDE with GRUB2 LUKS2 (PKBF2) on LVM.

-And keymap support using [ckbcomp](https://archlinux.org/packages/ckbcomp).
+And ANY keymap support using [ckbcomp](https://archlinux.org/packages/ckbcomp).

 > No ISO needed works from any existing Linux installation.